Join our growing team today.

 Clinician educators will be involved in the development, delivery, and assessment of a case-based, student-centered curriculum for pre-clinical medical students.
 These faculty members will collaborate with an inter-professional and interdisciplinary faculty team to develop rich clinical cases that integrate the biomedical, social, and health systems sciences to foster student inquiry, acquisition, and application of knowledge to patient care.
 The faculty will be actively engaged as a small-group co-facilitator for the pre-clinical curriculum, provide additional academic support as needed for students, and serve as role models in support of a positive learning environment, professionalism, and life-long learning.
 Additionally, faculty will mentor students with special interests in scholarly activity related to their discipline and area of focus.
 We are recruiting specialists in Family Medicine, Internal Medicine, and Pathology.

-Community Faculty are passionate about medical student teaching, role-modeling, and whole-person care.
-Community Faculty should be dependable, motivated, supportive, creative, professional with communication and team-based interactions, and willing to learn and employ newer teaching modalities, as indicated.
+Clinical Faculty are passionate about medical student teaching, role-modeling, and whole-person care within the community and/or our affiliated clinical sites.
+Clinical Faculty should be dependable, motivated, supportive, creative, professional with communication and team-based interactions, and willing to learn and employ newer teaching modalities, as indicated.

 Simulation Curriculum Director and Clinician Educator